Skip to main content

 Replace is a complement to Load All.
 Replace works like a Load All based on a selected records (a filtered extract) from the source table.
 For comparison, Load All extracts all records from the source table and loads them all into the target table in the data warehouse, completely ‘replacing’ all rows in the target table with new data.

-Load All and Load Replace Adds, Updates or Deletes Rows in the Target Table
+Load Replace Adds, Updates and/or Deletes Rows in the Target Table

 Internally, Load All ensures that all rows in the target table are ‘replaced’ by first deleting all records in that target before beginning to add (load) new rows.